 To make the experience more fun, the Joint Replacement Club has adopted a stock car type of racing theme, called the "Race 2 Recovery."
 On one wall in the Joint Replacement Club is a magnetic board with a racetrack on it.
 Distances are mapped in feet, and participants move their magnetic stock cars around the track depending on how far they walk each day.
 This engenders some competition and camaraderie among the Joint Replacement Club members.

 The patient is called the Driver in the Race 2 Recovery.
-He or she will get a Joint Replacement Club T-shirt.
 The family member or close friend who is helping the patient is called the Chief Mechanic.
-He or she will get a Chief Mechanic button to wear.
 The nurses, physical therapists and other healthcare team members are called the Pit Crew.

 Joint Replacement Clubs have been shown to improve outcomes, increase patient satisfaction and reduce length of stay.
 But patients find the experience is just more enjoyable.